karlhorky/gray/README.md

 How to Use
 ----------

-1. Add the CSS in [gray.css](https://github.com/kununu-labs/gray/blob/master/css/gray.css).
+1. Add the CSS from [gray.css](https://github.com/kununu-labs/gray/blob/master/css/gray.css).
 2. Add the plugin after jQuery at the bottom of the document.

     ```html